Companionship & Social Support

 Frequently Asked Questions

-We offer person-centred home care including medication support, companionship, meal preparation, domestic tasks, mobility assistance, and support for individuals with mild learning disabilities, dementia or chronic health conditions.
-All care is tailored to your unique needs and preferences.
+We offer a range of community-based support services designed to promote independence and wellbeing at home.
+This includes companionship, meal preparation, domestic tasks, daily living support, and assistance for individuals with mild learning disabilities, memory difficulties, or long-term health conditions.
+Every support plan is tailored to your unique needs and preferences.

-No. We offer flexible care packages from short visits to full-time live-in care.
-Whether you need support once a week or daily assistance, we’ll create a plan that works for you—and adjust it as your needs change.
+No. We offer flexible support packages from short visits to regular weekly sessions.
+Whether you need support once a week or daily assistance, we’ll create a plan that works for you and adjust it as your situation changes.

 Yes.
 Continuity is central to our approach.
-We assign small, consistent care teams (pod) so you build trust and familiarity with the people supporting you.
-This ensures better communication and more personalized care.
+We assign small, consistent support teams so you build trust and familiarity with the people supporting you.
+This ensures better communication and a more personalised experience.

 Absolutely.
-All our staff are carefully recruited, DBS-checked, and trained to NHS-informed clinical and safeguarding standards.
-We select carers not only for their skills but also for their empathy, professionalism, and commitment to dignity and respect.
+All our staff are carefully recruited, DBS-checked, and trained to NHS-informed safeguarding and practice standards.
+We select support workers not only for their skills but also for their empathy, professionalism, and commitment to dignity and respect.

-We conduct thorough risk assessments, regular care plan reviews, and close oversight of every package.
-As a small agency, we maintain high governance standards and prioritize safeguarding, accountability, and transparency.
+We conduct thorough risk assessments, regular support plan reviews, and close oversight of every support package.
+As a small organisation, we maintain high governance standards and prioritise safeguarding, accountability, and transparency.

 Yes.
-We provide compassionate, specialist support for adults with early-stage dementia or mild cognitive impairment, focusing on comfort, dignity, and maintaining independence wherever possible.
+We provide compassionate, tailored support for adults living with memory difficulties or mild cognitive changes, focusing on comfort, dignity, familiar routines, and maintaining independence wherever possible.

-Simply get in touch with us for a free, no-obligation consultation.
-We’ll learn about your needs, conduct a home assessment, and create a personalized care plan.
-You will then meet your care team before support begins.
+Simply get in touch for a free, no-obligation conversation.
+We’ll take the time to understand your needs, carry out a home assessment, and put together a personalised support plan.
+You’ll then meet your support team before anything begins

 Our Specialists